LUCKNOW TOURISM GUIDE:

 Lucknow Bridge Association conducts bridge regular tournaments sometimes two regular pair events every week, on Tuesdays and Fridays.
-On Tuesday, matchpoint pair event takes place and on Friday, the IMP pair event.
+On Tuesday, the matchpoint pair event takes place and on Friday, the IMP pair event.
 Entry fee is nominal Rs.
 15 per person or Rs.
 30 per pair for members.
-All bridge enthusiast all welcome.
-The membership of Lucknow Bridge Association is a nominal Rs.
+All bridge enthusiasts all welcome.
+The membership of the Lucknow Bridge Association is a nominal Rs.
 300 per annum and all regular players are expected to become members of the association.
 The venue for these tournaments is Lucknow Club, near Ashok Marg.
 Timings: 6:30 pm onwards in the evening.

 LBA also holds a duplicate event every first Sunday of the month at Lucknow Club usually from 1:30 PM onwards.
 The entry fee is Rs.50 per team.
 LBA members can also avail of Lucknow Club facility for daily bridge sessions.
-Usually a few sessions of duplicate take place in the evening from 6:00 PM onwards.
+Usually, a few sessions of duplicate take place in the evening from 6:00 PM onwards.
 The stakes are nominal Rs.
 1 per IMP.

 Lucknow is also a keen player of rubber bridge.
 Two prominent clubs are Oudh Gymkhana and Mahmoodabad Club(Cantt Area).
 The stake at Oudh Gymkhana is usually Rs.
 20 per point and at Mahmoodabad club varies from Rs.
 2 to Rs.
 5 per point.

-There are two golf courses, 2 km and 5 km away from the Taj Mahal Hotel, one of which is situated inside a nature and environmental park having exotic species of animals and birds.
+There are two golf courses, 2 km and 5 km away from the Taj Mahal Hotel, one of which is situated inside nature and environmental park having exotic species of animals and birds.

 Another place for golfers is the Golf Club near Gomti Barrage.